 We’re committed to featuring not only a wide diversity of stories, but as wide a range of writing voices as possible.
-The movement to build a just society on a healthy planet is not made up only of wealthy, white cis-het people like me (by any stretch!), and we’re not interested in creating a publication that makes it seem like it is.
+The movement to build a just society on a healthy planet is not made up only of wealthy, white cis-het people (by any stretch!), and we’re not interested in creating a publication that makes it seem like it is.
 If you’re a writer (aspiring or established) from a group that’s underrepresented in the media, your voice is not only welcome at Asparagus, it is top priority.
 Please get in touch.

 What We Pay

 Important!
 Asparagus pays ALL writers.
 Equally important: it’s a startup.
 So the pay is not as high as we hope it will be some day.
 We negotiate rates with individual writers based on the amount and nature of reporting going into a specific piece.
 In our first couple of years, we’ve averaged about C$0.25/word, but rates do vary.
 Please reach out even if you’re used to earning more, and we’ll figure out what’s possible.
 (If you’re concerned about the low end, we’ve never paid less than C$0.15/word.)

 Our goal is to increase fees as soon as is financially possible.
 In the meantime, we guarantee a supportive, collaborative, and rigorous editing process to ensure your published piece—and your writing experience—are the best they can be.
 We also pay promptly.